jbblily/Foundry-VTT-Prettier-Login-Screen/README.md

 A user can only use one core translation module at a time.

-If you are already using other core translation module, you should manually add css files to your module.
+If you are already using other core translation module, you should manually add css file to your module.

 ## Example images